Allegheny Portage Railroad: History

 In the 1850s, the Main Line of Public Works and its portage railroad was rendered obsolete by the advance of railway technology and railroad engineering.
 Early in 1846 the Legislature chartered the Pennsylvania Railroad (PRR) to cross the entire state in response to plans by the Baltimore and Ohio Railroad to reach the Ohio Valley through Virginia.
 In December 1852 trains started to run between Philadelphia and Pittsburgh shortening the travel time from 4 days to 13 hours.

 Construction on the New Portage Railroad, a 40-mile realignment to cross the Allegheny Ridge bypassing inclines, started in 1851 and cost $2.14 million.
 The PRR raised sufficient investment and had enough quick success that they bought the existing Portage railroad and other parts of the Main Line of Public Works from the state on July 31, 1857.
 The PRR abandoned most of the line and used the rest as local branches; "anything of value was either sold or stripped from the Allegheny Portage Railroad."

 Nearly half a century later, the graded roadbeds of the descending section east of the Gallitzin Tunnel were re-railed with standard gauge freight tracks.
 The line reopened as a freight bypass line in 1904.

 Pennsylvania Railroad successor Conrail abandoned this line to Hollidaysburg and most of the branch trackage along the Juniata River in 1981 and removed the rails.
 The Allegheny Portage Railroad was designated as a National Historic Civil Engineering Landmark by the American Society of Civil Engineers in 1987.

 National Historic Site

 The National Historic Site was established on 1296 acre in 1964 and is about 12 mi west of Altoona, in Blair and Cambria counties.

-The park service operates a visitor center with interpretive exhibits near the old line.
+The National Park Service operates a visitor center with interpretive exhibits near the old line.
 Nearby is the Samuel Lemon House, a tavern located alongside the railroad near Cresson that was a popular stop for railroad passengers; it has been converted into a historical museum by the National Park Service.
 The NPS also maintains a length of reconstructed track, an engine house with exhibits, a picnic area, and hiking trails.

 A skew arch bridge, a masterwork of cut stone construction, is another feature of the site near the Lemon House.
 The bridge is 60.4 ft long on the south elevation, 54.9 ft long on the north elevation, and 22.2 ft high.
 It was the only bridge on the line that was built to carry a road.
 The Staple Bend Tunnel is preserved in a separate unit of the historic site, 5 mi east of Johnstown.